Key Takeaways

 - What other investments do I have that should be considered as part of my overall strategy?

-Risk and returns
+Understanding Risk and Return

 The balance between investment risk and investment return is particularly important.
 Your risk/return profile needs to be determined, in conjunction with your adviser, to determine an appropriate investment strategy that meets your objectives.